Phone: +43 - (0)662 - 8044 - 7556

 Fax: +43 - (0)662 - 8044 - 7588

-Christian Neuwirth is dedicated to the DK-project “Simulating Spatial Dynamics of Water Resource Systems”, which belongs to the research cluster Time and Process.
+Christian Neuwirth is dedicated to the DK-project “A spatiotemporal systems approach for agro-environmental decision support”, which belongs to the research cluster Time and Process.

 He obtained his bachelor’s degree in Geography (2007) and his master’s degree in Applied Geoinformatics (2010) from the University of Salzburg.
 Between October 2009 and October 2011 he worked as a project collaborator at the Research Studio iSpace, where he was involved in the research projects CLISP (Climate Change Adaptation by Spatial Planning in the Alpine Space) and REBLAUS (Crossborder risk and natural hazard management based on regional lightning analyses).

 As a consequence of his work experience he has gained a solid background in GIS and process modeling, with a preference of environmental disciplines such as hydrology and geomorphology.
 Moreover, due to the activities in the previously mentioned research projects, the application of risk management concepts plays a key role in his occupational history.